Sex Pistols: Early following and Anarchy in the U.K. single

 On 11 May, the Pistols began a four-week Tuesday night residency at the 100 Club.
 They devoted the rest of the month to touring small cities and towns in the north of England and recording demos in London with producer and recording artist Chris Spedding.
 The following month they played their first gig in Manchester, arranged by Devoto and Shelley.
 The Sex Pistols' 4 June performance at the Lesser Free Trade Hall set off a punk rock boom in the city.

+On 4 and 6 July, respectively, two newly formed London punk rock acts—the Clash, with Strummer as lead vocalist, and the Damned—made their live debuts opening for the Sex Pistols.
+On their off-night on the 5th, members of all three bands attended the first U.K. gig of the Ramones, the leading New York punk band.
+While the Ramones are regarded as seminal to the growth of English punk rock, and Cook and Jones were fans of the band, Lydon has repeatedly rejected that they influenced the Sex Pistols, claiming that they "were all long-haired and of no interest to me.
+I didn't like their image, what they stood for, or anything about them".
+Cook also denied being influenced by their music, stating, "the Ramones and the Pistols were different animals, with a different flavour.
+They were more basic, three-chord rock’n’roll", but added that the release of the Ramones debut album made the Pistols think, "We’d better crack on here."